 Trekking to the Everest Base Camp is very affordable!
 And in comparison to other trekking destinations in the world, Trekking in Nepal is the most affordable.
 While talking about the Everest Base Camp Trek cost, it highly depends on a few factors such as:

 - How many days do you want to spend on the trek?

-- In which time of the year are you planning to trek to the Everest Base Camp? – Trekking in the Peak Season is expensive than trekking in the low season.
+- At which time of the year are you planning to trek to the Everest Base Camp? – Trekking in the Peak Season is more expensive than trekking in the low season.

 - How do you plan to trek?- All-inclusive, solo, or guide only.

 - From which route do you want to trek?- The classic Jiri to Everest Base Camp route is more affordable than the Lukla route.

 So, here is the detailed breakdown of the Everest Base Camp Trek cost to help give you an idea about the budget you require to do this trek.